 On the other hand, if they only served one or two drinks to someone and with no clear indications of intoxication, they may not have any responsibility for the accident.

-A Texas truck accident lawyer can help determine which parties are appropriate to sue in your case and what type of damages you may be able to recover from each.
+A tractor trailer accident lawyer can help determine which parties are appropriate to sue in your case and what type of damages you may be able to recover from each.

 What Type of Damages Can I Recover?